-Across the cash management process of many businesses, Bank Lockbox Services have been around for decades as a way for treasury & finance teams to improve their receivable process for checks and other corporate payments sent through the mail.
+Across the cash management process, Bank Lockbox Services have been around for decades as a way for treasury and finance teams to improve their receivable process for checks and other payments sent through the mail.
 But in today's digitally connected Internet economy, electronic alternatives to traditional lockbox services have emerged.

 What is a Lockbox?

 A lockbox is a safe holding location essentially rented by businesses to initiate the process of B2B payments.
 'Lockbox Service' is a utility offered by commercial banks geared to ease the ebb and flow of business transactions and used as a way to speed-up & simplify the collection and processing of account receivables by having those organizations' customers' payments and remittance documents mailed directly to a location accessible by the bank.

 Lockboxes are strategically placed in a business centric location to reduce mail delivery time as well even encourage a physical drop off by the clients.
 Lockboxes are commonly used in industries such as business to business services, real estate & property, manufacturing, utility billing, and other cases where high volumes of checks are being sent.

 Once a bank receives a lockbox payment on behalf of a business, a bank representative will collect the total sums of money dropped off on a daily (or more frequent) basis from the box.
 Each payment and any remittance info that has been received are set to process.

 From there, the bank typically uses an outsourced BPO team to manually process each payment or automatically batch run use OCR and Check21 to scan, capture and process high volume electronic payments and discard the original check.
 The processed payments are posted to a secure website where the banking staff can be then apply the given funds to the organization's accounts receivable.

 Depending on the service level from the bank, daily reports and nightly backups can be applied as needed.